What-is-the-Best-Guitar-Wood-for-Luthiers Exotic Wood Zone

 Now let’s talk about how to choose the best wood for a guitar:

 Compared to electric guitar, wood has a more important role in acoustic guitar construction.
 Spruce is one of the most popular woods used for acoustic guitar tops.
-The sweet and smooth tone and pale color make it easily recognizable in the market.
+The sweet and smooth wood and pale color make it easily recognizable in the market.
 Spruce sounds good when combined with any other tonewood.
 In addition, it also has pretty good projection and volume to boot.
-Mahogany being a dense wood and close grain is another choice, although they are probably more commonly used as a tonewood for guitar backs and sides.
+Mahogany being a dense wood and close grain is another choice, although they are probably more commonly used as tonewoods for guitar backs and sides.
 The combination of mahogany and spruce is more popular due to the balanced tone, versatility, etc

 Easy Indian Rosewood is best suitable for the back and sides if you are looking for a guitar with more of a sharper tone.
 Bubinga, Zebrawood, etc are also great choices, and they all make good sounding guitars.